War against the Islamic State: French airstrikes

 On 5 November 2015, it was announced that the Charles de Gaulle would resume operations in Syria to fight IS.

 On 15 November 2015, after the November 2015 Paris attacks, the French Air Force launched its largest airstrike of the bombing campaign sending 12 planes, including 10 fighters, that dropped 20 bombs in training camps and ammunition facilities in Raqqa, the de facto capital of IS.

 Jordanian airstrikes

 After the downed Jordanian pilot Muath al-Kasasbeh was executed by IS by being burned to death, King Abdullah II vowed revenge and temporarily took the lead in the bombing raids on IS during February 2015.
 On 8 February, Jordan claimed that during the course of 3 days, from 5–7 February, their airstrikes alone had killed 7,000 ISIL militants in Iraq and Syria, and also reportedly degraded 20% of the militant group's capability.

 Moroccan airstrikes

 In December 2014 Morocco sent 4 F-16s to bomb ISIL positions, initially in the outskirts of Baghdad and other undisclosed locations.
 The planes operated under the command of the UAE and suspended operations in February 2015.

-Turkish contributions

-See overview in section Turkish intervention.